itsraghz/netlify-hugo-site/content/posts/test/hugo/current-date-time-in-default-md.md

 # Current Date Time in the `default.md` file

-This a blog post to explore the different formats available in `golang` to capture the current server date and time in the `default.md` file for an appropriate timestamp in any new posts created through `hugo new posts\xyz.md`.
+In this blog post, we willl explore the different formats available in `golang` to capture the current server date and time in the `default.md` file for an appropriate timestamp in any new posts created through `hugo new posts\xyz.md`.

 <!--more-->